protegeproject/cellfie-plugin/README.md

 Installation
 ------------
-By default Cellfie comes together with Protégé installation bundle.
+By default Cellfie comes together with Protégé installation bundle (starting with version 5.0.0).
 Any new release of the plugin will be automatically updated using Protégé auto-update mechanism.

 User's Guide
 ------------